How to Test the Air Quality in Your Home

 Radon is the second leading cause of lung cancer, so testing your home for this contaminant is a smart move.
 It’s a radioactive gas that naturally occurs as uranium breaks down in the soil and it can seep into your home and silently poison you.
 The good news is that if you find high radon levels from testing, you can do some simple home renovations to seal and caulk foundation cracks and reduce radon exposure.
 You can purchase at-home radon tests at most home improvement stores or you can get discounted kits from the National Radon Program Services at Kansas State University.
 Tests typically use a charcoal reading that is collected in your home over a specific period of time.
 Then you mail the testing materials to a lab get your results.

 If you are experiencing health symptoms that may be related to bad air or you just want to play it extra safe, call a professional to test your home’s air quality.
 They’ll be able to run several tests at once and they know exactly what to look for when inspecting your home for potential danger zones.
 They can also help you figure out a game plan to improve the air quality in your home.

 Here are some of the contaminants a pro can test for:

 - Lead-based paint

 - Toxic chemicals

 - Combustion particles or gases

-If you need help with your home’s air quality, your local Trane Comfort Specialist™ can help you track down pollutants and find a solution.
-Improving your air may be as simple as choosing the right air filter, using an air purifier or installing a whole-house air filtration system like a Trane CleanEffects™ Air Cleaner.
+If you need help with your home’s IAQ, your local Trane Comfort Specialist™ can help you track down pollutants and find a solution.
+Improving your air may be as simple as using an Awair Element, choosing the right air filter, using an air purifier or installing a whole-house air filtration system like a Trane CleanEffects™ Air Cleaner.